black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 The locations array contains two locations: the "town square" and the "store".
 Currently you are passing that entire array into the update function.

 Pass in only the first element of the locations array by adding [0] at the end of the variable.

+# Step 64
+Now your update function needs to use the argument you pass into it.

+Inside the update function, change the value of the button1.innerText assignment to be location["button text"].
+That way, you use bracket notation to get the "button text" property of the location object passed into the function.